 One problem with graduating from a non-accredited program is that most graduate nursing programs in secular or in Christian schools require a degree from an accredited baccalaureate program.
 That means students might have a problem if they choose to get a higher degree such as nurse practitioner.
 Another difficulty, according to the Accreditation Commission for Education in Nursing, is that attending an unaccredited program could limit a student’s access to federal or state student aid.

-Although the focus of a Christian nursing program may be different than that of a secular program, the curriculum and quality of the education should be similar.
-All schools, Christian or not, have equal access to the accrediting organizations that ensure this quality.
+Although the focus of a Christian nursing program may be different than that of a secular program, the curriculum and quality of education should be similar.